 It was warm, sunny and the surroundings were spectacular.
 The plan was to advance to the Amphu Labtsa Pass basecamp the next day.
 It was near and the walk to it was very spectacular.
 I was hoping that I would feel better.
 For a moment, I considered getting out by walking out via the easier Mera La Pass.

 I was quite determined to see the original plan through though and really wanted to cross the most difficult pass of the three: the Amphu Labtsa.
 It is very steep and high (although not as high as the previous two).
 It is very technical though and involves climbing a glacier on one side and repelling from some steep rocks on the other side.
 It is the most difficult pass in the entire Himalayan range in my opinion.
 I came here to do the crossing and I would be disappointed with myself if I did not.
 Once over the Amphu Labtsa Pass and in the Khumbu region, I was hoping to feel much better.
-The Khumbu region is lower and the food would be better as well.
+The Khumbu region is lower and the food there would be better as well.

 I thought that the lack of good food here was also slowing me down.
 I did understand the reason for our skinny rations, though.
 We were in a remote area and had to carry all of our supplies.
 We basically ate rice with a watery sauce for dinner and shitty porridge for breakfast (I hate the pasty chalk-like porridge).
 Sometimes, when pressed for time, we ate Chinese or powder soups only.
 Occasionally there was an odd can of sardines or a real treat: fried spam with hot chili sauce.
-There were no vegetables or fruit.
+Understandably, there were no vegetables or canned fruit.

 By the time we would cross the Amphu Labtsa pass, we would have camped above 5,300m for a week.
 At that point, I really wanted to descend from this altitude.